Hook Story Offer - Formula

 ii.
 Connection & Empathy

-You may focus on telling people you know the pain they are facing and understand their situation.
+You can focus on telling people you know the pain they are facing and understand their situation.

 And then tell them you have the answer.

-For example, “It’s frustrating when people abandon carts, right?
+“It’s frustrating when people abandon carts, right?
 You are not alone!
-What if I tell you that you could stop that In less than a week?
+What if I tell you that you could stop that In less than a week?”

 However, when you use this headline, you must ensure your story is emotionally aligned accordingly.